Non-Executive Director/Trustee/Board Advisor Peer Groups

 Is there a contract?

 Simply, NO. You stay a member for as long as you are getting value, are contributing to the group and continue to pay your fees!
-Presented at the end of this document is a group charter that sets out the group values and behaviours to which all members must sign up.
+New members will be presented with the group charter that sets out the group values and behaviours to which all members must sign up.

 What makes a good member?